Martin-R-D/Writto/README.md

 # Writto
-Wrrito is online platform for chating with people and sharing memories with 'writtes' - posts.
-Every 'writte' have likes and comments.
+Wrrito is online platform for chating with people and sharing memories with posts.
+Every post have likes and comments.